 6. Charitable Beneficiary

 No income tax is payable when the charity receives the IRA as a beneficiary.
 That’s the simple part.
 Potential problems arise when both a charity and an individual are primary beneficiaries.
 In this case, the charity must be paid its portion by September 30 of the year following the owner’s death.
-If not, a distribution of the entire balance of the IRA must occur within five years.
-The spouse cannot create a Stretch IRA, and the other designated beneficiaries lose the 10-year distribution option.
+If not, a distribution of the entire balance of the IRA must occur within five years if the beneficiary is a non-spouse.
+A spouse beneficiary still has the option to

 If you want to name charities and individuals as the primary beneficiaries of an IRA, make two IRAs – one for the charities and a separate one for the individuals.
 It allows you to accomplish your philanthropic goals while providing individuals with all the beneficiary options without complications.